zjc6666/ISCAP_Age_Estimation/README.md

 ```
 e.g. MAIN_ROOT=/home/theanhtran/espnet
 ```
-Move the files in the espnet folder to the directory where you installed espnet

 ## Prepare data
 Because wav2vec2 model training can only be sent to the absolute path of audio files, not in the form of pipes.\
 So the first step is to regenerate a new wav file using the original wav.scp and segments files.\